Relations between Germany and Greece have traditionally been close.

 Germany is one of Greece’s most important trade partners.
 The main German exports are chemical products, machinery and food, while the main imports from Greece are crude oil and food.

 German companies are among the principal foreign investors in Greece.
 The two countries work closely together on infrastructure and renewable energies.
 Approximately 29,000 people are employed by the over 120 German companies operating in Greece.

-Around ten percent of all Greeks have lived in Germany for a longer period.
-Over 300,000 people of Greek origin currently live in Germany, while approximately 45,000 German citizens live in Greece.
+Over 467,000 people of Greek origin currently live in Germany, while approximately 10,700 German citizens live in Greece.

 The umbrella organisation, Association of German-Greek Societies, has some 50 member associations in Germany.

 The two German schools in Athens and Thessaloniki were founded over a century ago.